cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

     * `environment_variables`: A dictionary of environment variables.

         **required:** false.

-    * `tfvars`: The name of the .tfvars file located at the same directory as the blueprint.
+    * `tfvars`: The name of the .tfvars file, located in the source_path.

         **required:** false.